Skip to main content

 Warning

 A warning should always act similar to an error, but of course without breaking the code.
 Warnings are great for when you have a point of return or default in something.
 When warning, if it's not already there, make sure to provide a traceback so that the developer can find the issue.
+Warnings are great for telling a developer that they are not using a library in the intended way.
+For example, you can throw a warning when attempting to reference a value that doesn't exist.

 warn(`My warning! {debug.traceback()}`)